starsabhi/Zelp/README.md

 3. Google maps

 ## Particular challenge
 How redux store work and how to connect backend with frontend so data can transfer.
-How to create database of business wit fetch api calls
+How to create database of business with fetch api calls
 ![image](https://user-images.githubusercontent.com/95883222/167347739-86ad37e8-8bf6-4dad-9b55-3c5a013b9dbb.png)